 These are not bundled and never redistributed by Rareytec.
 If your organisation already holds a license, they can be connected on your own installation and read live under that license — their data never enters our database or a delivered build.

-If your organisation owns a TDE license, its experimental SOURCE archive (compounds, references, pure & binary measurements) can be imported as a private data source on your installation.
+If you or your organisation owns a TDE license, its experimental SOURCE archive (compounds, references, pure & binary measurements) can be imported as a private data source on your installation (user or company layer).
 Import feasibility has been verified — TDE's database is technically readable (older versions are a Microsoft Access/Jet file; newer ones via the Access database engine).

 Import feasibility verified.

-If your organisation is entitled to DIPPR, its pure-component constants and temperature-dependent correlations can be connected as a private source under your license.
+If you or your organisation is entitled to DIPPR, its pure-component constants and temperature-dependent correlations can be connected as a private source under your license (user or company layer).

 Not yet tested — import from the DIPPR distribution format has not been verified.

-If your organisation holds a DDB license, its experimental phase-equilibrium, excess-property and pure-component data can be connected as a private source under your license — read live on your installation and shown alongside our predictions.
+If you or your organisation holds a DDB license, its experimental phase-equilibrium, excess-property and pure-component data can be connected as a private source under your license (user or company layer) — read live on your installation and shown alongside our predictions.

 Not yet tested — import from the DDB distribution format has not been verified, and connection is subject to the terms of your DDB license.